Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 The B-sweep scans, and will show a number of targets.
 Once the receiver gain settings are correct for the AUTO Pulse test, a minimum of 11 targets will be visible.
-The WSO should initiate half-action and position the acquistion symbol past the last visible target (in respect to range).
+The WSO should initiate half-action and position the acquisition symbol past the last visible target (in respect to range).
 When full-action is initiated, the range strobe sweeps in and will lock on before passing the 7th target from the top.
-Lockon is initiated when the skin track (SKIN TRK) light illuminates and the normal track display appears, consisting of the ASE circle, aim dot, the Rmax and Rmin strobes, and the acquisition symbol following the range gate.
-While locked on, the WSO should confirm that the number of targets does not change by turning the reciever gain full counter-clockwise.
+Lock-on is initiated when the skin track (SKIN TRK) light illuminates and the normal track display appears, consisting of the ASE circle, aim dot, the Rmax and Rmin strobes, and the acquisition symbol following the range gate.
+While locked on, the WSO should confirm that the number of targets does not change by turning the receiver gain full counter-clockwise.
 The WSO then rotates the receiver gain full clockwise, then applies half-action and repeats the check- the number of targets will decrease.
 The receiver gain should then be returned to the optimum setting found prior.

 The test can then be rerun using SHORT Pulse mode, which presents a minimum of eight targets when gain is correctly set (may need adjustment from the prior sequence).
 Initiating half-action beyond the last visible target will then lock prior to passing the 8th target from the top.
-From lockon, the test should be followed as above to confirm lack of changing targets, then continuing.
+From lock-on, the test should be followed as above to confirm lack of changing targets, then continuing.

 During the tests, the applicable range light appears based on selection, and displays on the scope